 As a the global economic situation worsened, insurers withdrew their cover for Woolworths purchases, fearing that the wholesale operation was over-exposed to a downturn at its clients.
 This led to cash-flow difficulties.
 A request for additional funds was declined, and a proposed restructuring was rejected, forcing the chain into Administration.
 Just 41 days later, after 99 years and two months in the High Street, the stores closed their doors for the last time.
 With the exception of the bankers and the Administrator, everyone else, including many suppliers and all of the staff lost heavily in the collapse, which came to symbolise the credit crunch in the UK.

 A fortnight after the last store closed, the Administrator, Deloitte LLP, announced it they had 'saved the brand'.
 The Woolworths name had been sold to highly respected Shop Direct Group and would be transferring on-line.
-The new woolworths.co.uk launched in the Summer of 2009 and had already signed more than half a million supporters to its mailing list in anticipation of the revival.
+The new woolworths.co.uk launched in the Summer of 2009 and prospered for a while, before being retired in favour of its parent's popular very.co.uk site.

 The credit crunch also forced the German company to declare itself insolvent.
 Its administrator was able to salvage and relaunch a significant part of the company.
 Today Woolworth Ltd has 150 small to medium department stores, which are keyed to modern living, and has ambitious plans to build up to a 500-strong chain.